negvet/feature_drift/README.md

 I applied [D-RISE](https://arxiv.org/pdf/2006.03204.pdf) to the input image and to the feature map (activation tensor).
 See implementation results in [REF].
-Similar results might be obtained from the different approach - when visualizing per-class slices of the raw classification head output (if available).
+Similar results might be obtained from the different approach - when visualizing normalized per-class slices of the raw classification head output (if available).

 ## Why this is happening?
 Due to the loss design.